 WHAT INSPIRED YOU TO OPEN A FOOD TRUCK?

 James Barrington from Halava Fallafel and I had many beers at Chucks Hop Shop one night, and the idea just kind of popped out.
 I had been hustling for Skillet and WYAM for so many years, I knew all the angles, from how to get spots, how to keep food costs low, to how to set up catering events.
 I was scared shitless when we were getting things started, but a year later, I realize its the best decision I’ve ever made in my life.

 WHAT IS YOUR FAVORITE STREET LOCATION AND WHY?

 I would have to say Chucks Hop Shop Greenwood.
-My favorite thing about street food is being able to travel from different locations everyday, and not just stare out the same window if you were working in a kitchen, but I could go to Chucks everyday.
-Actually I pretty much do, just without the truck most of the times.
+My favorite thing about street food is being able to travel from different locations every day, and not just stare out the same window if you were working in a kitchen, but I could go to Chucks every day.
+Actually, I pretty much do, just without the truck most of the time.
 I love the location because everyone there is like family, from the workers to the customers.
 I’ve had customers bring me gifts when my daughter was born and I’ve had Chuck share some Utopias with me.
-It also helps that its two blocks away from my house.
+It also helps that it's two blocks away from my house.